Skip to main content

 The Endocrine System an Overview

-To appreciate how lifestyle influences hormonal markers, it is helpful to visualize the as a highly sophisticated command and control center.
+To appreciate how lifestyle influences hormonal markers, it is helpful to visualize the endocrine system as a highly sophisticated command and control center.
 At the top sits the hypothalamic-pituitary axis in the brain, the master regulator.
 The hypothalamus constantly monitors your body’s internal state and sends signals to the pituitary gland.
 The pituitary, in turn, releases its own hormones that travel to other glands throughout the body, instructing them on what to do.

 This creates a series of interconnected pathways or “axes”: